alejandroterrazas/Blockchain-Project-1/README.md

 ## Tools used

-- This application will be created using Node.js and Javascript programming language.
-The architecture will use ES6 classes because it helps organize the code and facilitate the maintnance of the code.
+- This application is created using Node.js and the Javascript programming language.
+The architecture will use ES6 classes to help organize the code and facilitate the maintnance of the code.

 - Some of the libraries or npm modules used are:
     - "bitcoinjs-lib": "^4.0.3",